bigusef/NexusX/docs/getting-started.md

 # Getting Started

-This guide walks you through setting up Nexus Cortex for local development.
+This guide walks you through setting up Nexus for local development.

 ## Prerequisites